The global impact of Covid-19 is immense as educational institutes all over the world are closed.

 - Students one year away from school or college-leaving exams

-These students are in a bigger quandary because of the Covid-19 pandemic because not only their education process is disrupted, but they also face a big challenge of proving themselves for their next journey.
+These students are in a bigger quandary because of the Impact of Covid-19 pandemic because not only their education process is disrupted, but they also face a big challenge of proving themselves for their next journey.

 In the absence of hard academic indicators such as grades and marks, many of these students find themselves in a situation where they are unable to differentiate themselves and lack a cohesive framework to get themselves ready for the jobs and education tasks they face next.